ChartCoder: Advancing Multimodal Large Language Model for Chart-to-Code Generation: Experiments

 \subsection{Analysis}

 We further evaluate the role of code in the chart understanding task.
-We use MiniCPM-Llama3-V2.5 to evaluate two input forms, Image only and Image with Code, on the MMC True/False benchmark \cite{liu2023mmc}.
+We use two MLLMs to evaluate two input forms, Image only and Image with Code, on the MMC True/False benchmark \cite{liu2023mmc}.
 The result in Table~\ref{tab:ab_reasoning} shows that using code helps the model better understand chart details, especially the chart types and the data they contain.
 A case study is shown in Figure~\ref{fig:reasoning}.
+Also, we utilize LLM to evaluate the readability of ChartCoder output code, and details are in the \Cref{app:out_code}.

-\subsection{Conclusion}
+\section{Conclusion}

 This work aims to tackle the challenge of chart-to-code tasks with MLLMs.
 First, we propose the ChartCoder, which utilizes Code LLM as the language backbone dedicated to chart-to-code tasks.
 Second, to solve the scarcity of chart-to-code data, we present the first large-scale and diverse chart-to-code dataset, Chart2Code-160k.
 Finally, to emphasize the key information, we propose the Snippet-of-Thought (SoT) method to generate step-by-step data.
 Experiments show that ChartCoder outperforms existing open-source MLLMs.